Fun Blue Marlin Facts For Kids | Kidadl

 How do they reproduce?

 The marlins attain sexual maturity between the ages of two and four.
-The spawning usually occurs between the months of July to October in the North Atlantic.
-In the Pacific ocean, however, the spawning season lasts from December to January.
+The spawning usually occurs between July to October in the North Atlantic.
+In the Pacific Ocean, however, the spawning season lasts from December to January.
 Blue marlins reproduce through external fertilization.
 During spawning, the females lay close to several million eggs and release them into the water column, where the male blue marlin releases his sperm.
-The spherical eggs are 0.039in in diameter and are transparent, yellow, or white in color.
+The spherical eggs are 0.039 in (0.99 mm) in diameter and are transparent, yellow, or white.
 The eggs are buoyant and float until the fry hatch, without any parental care.
 Larvae can be found in the Bahamas, Florida, Jamaica, Puerto Rico, and the Atlantic Ocean off the coast of Georgia.
-The marlins grow very fast, and the larvae grow about 0.63in every single day.
+The marlins grow very fast, and the larvae grow about 0.63 in (16 mm) every single day.

 What is their conservation status?